Meraxa/go/docs/everything.md

 This can be used for developing modules locally that reference each other.

 The command `go get golang.org/x/example/hello/reverse` downloads a dependency and adds it to the `go.mod` and `go.sum` files.
+If a dependency is listed in the `import` section of a `.go` file, it will be downloaded by running `go get .` automatically.

 The command `go test -v` executes tests with verbose output.